Aleziss/OpenHPSDR-Thetis-Skins/README.md

  Skin for OpenHPSDR-Thetis SDR software.

  * 2023-12-05-00.
-Modified the demo screen picture with tune slider.
+Modified the demo screen picture to include tune slider.

  * 2023-12-04-01.
 Added Tune slider bar and button was missing.